-The Council's existing Local Plan was adopted in February 2017.
-It is the key strategic planning document for Ipswich and sets out the vision, strategy, objectives and policies for land use in the Borough up to 2031.
-The local plan requires periodical review so that it remains up to date with local circumstances, as well as national policy.
+The Council's existing Local Plan was adopted in March 2022.
+It is the key strategic planning document for Ipswich and sets out the vision, strategy, objectives and policies for land use in the Borough up to 2036.
+The Local Plan requires periodical review so that it remains up to date with local circumstances, as well as national policy.
 The process for preparing a local plan is explained below:

-Preparation Stages for a Local Plan ('development plan documents')
+Preparation Stages for a Local Plan ('Development Plan Documents')

-Stage 1: Pre-production, Evidence Gathering and Informal Consultation (Regulation 18)
+Pre-production, Evidence Gathering and Informal Consultation (Regulation 18)

 - Studies on key planning issues will be prepared and work on the sustainability appraisal will start.
-All evidence required to support a local plan examination will be published in a Core Document Library, which will be added to as necessary throughout the process of plan preparation. - The Council will consult via e-mail relevant organisations and the local community about issues as appropriate. - A sustainability appraisal scoping report (which sets a framework for assessing how sustainable a plan is) will also be published for consultation at this time for a period of five weeks and the Council will consult those organisations identified in The Environmental Assessment of Plans and Programmes Regulations 2004 as noted in Appendix 1. - A draft local plan will be produced if appropriate, plus an interim sustainability appraisal report.
-If so, the Council will consult for a minimum period of six weeks. - This would be the main point at which the community, businesses and other bodies with an interest in the planning process can influence the content of the local plan. - The main consultation documents will be available to view on the Council's website.
-Paper copies will be available to view at the County Library, the Council's Customer Services Centre at the Town Hall and the Council's offices at Grafton House. - Supporting documentation will be available to view on the Council's website.
-Paper copies will be available to view at the County Library and the Council's offices at Grafton House. - The consultation will be advertised through a public notice, the Council's website, Twitter channel and Facebook page and appropriate Council publications including the Angle where publication dates allow.
-The Council will encourage people to submit comments online using the Council's online consultation tool.
-Forms for comments will be available online, at the County Library, the Customer Services Centre and Grafton House.
-Other hand written responses will also be accepted.
-The Council will organise at least one public exhibition for a draft local plan consultation.
-Where a local plan identifies a development proposal relating to a specific area of land, the Council will post notices in prominent locations within the area.
-Engagement with all councillors will be undertaken.
-This may be through area committees e.g. where there is a geographical focus to plan proposals and timetables allow, or direct communication with councillors.
+All evidence required to support a local plan examination will be published in a Core Document Library, which will be added to as necessary throughout the process of plan preparation. - The Council will consult relevant organisations and the local community about issues as appropriate.
+For more information, please see section above titled 'How will we Consult on Planning Policy Documents?'. - A sustainability appraisal scoping report (which sets a framework for assessing how sustainable a plan is) will also be published for consultation at this time for a period of five weeks and the Council will consult those organisations identified in The Environmental Assessment of Plans and Programmes Regulations 2004 as noted in Appendix 1. - A draft local plan will be produced if appropriate, plus an interim sustainability appraisal report.
+If so, the Council will consult for a minimum period of six weeks.
+This would be the key stage at which the community, businesses and other bodies with an interest in the planning process can influence the content of the local plan. - The main consultation documents will be available to view on the Council's website.
+Paper copies will be available to view at the County Library, the Town Hall and the Council's offices at Grafton House. - Supporting documentation will be available to view on the Council's website.
+Paper copies will be available to view at the County Library, the Town Hall and the Council's offices at Grafton House.

-The Council will then consider any comments received and publish its responses to the comments made.
-However, the Council will not publish comments that contravene its compliance with the Equality Duty.
-2 The Council will then begin to decide upon its preferred options.
+- The consultation will be advertised through a public notice, the Council's website, and social media as appropriate. - The Council will encourage people to submit comments online using the Council's online consultation tool.
+Forms for comments will be available online and paper copies, at the County Library, the Town Hall and Grafton House.
+Other handwritten responses will also be accepted. - The Council will organise at least one public exhibition for a draft local plan consultation. - Where a local plan identifies a development proposal relating to a specific area of land, the Council will post notices in prominent locations within the area. - Engagement with all councillors will be undertaken.
+This may be through area committees e.g. where there is a geographical focus to plan proposals and timetables allow, or direct communication with councillors. - The Council will then consider any comments received and publish its responses to the comments made.
+However, the Council will not publish comments that contravene its compliance with the Equality Duty.3 The Council will then begin to decide upon its preferred options.